Jjschwartz/NetworkAttackSimulator/docs/source/index.rst

 Version 0.8.0
 *************

-- Added option of specifying a 'value' for each host when defining a custom network using the .YAML format.
+- Added option of specifying a 'value' for each host when defining a custom network using the .YAML format (thanks @Joe-zsc for the suggestion).
 - Added the 'small-honeypot' scenario to included scenarios.